In this article, we’ll show you how to sign a document in Google Docs using four different methods:

-Once the document is signed by all parties, Signaturely saves the critical data and keeps a legal backup for all your documents, in case you need them in the future.
+Once all parties sign the document, Signaturely saves the critical data and keeps a legal backup for all your documents, in case you need them in the future.

 That’s how easy it is to have a Google Doc signed by you and anyone else in just a few minutes.

-If you need any help with creating more documents, Signaturely gives you 45+ ready-made professional templates to copy and edit on Google Docs or directly in Signaturely’s editor.
+If you need help creating more documents, Signaturely gives you 45+ ready-made professional templates to copy and edit on Google Docs or directly in Signaturely’s editor.

 - Simple: All you need to do is to open your Google Doc in Signaturely, add the signature fields, and start signing.

-- Convenient: Signaturely offers you access to your document’s audit log and history, making it not only impossible to lose or destroy but also legally binding.
+- Convenient: Signaturely offers access to your document’s audit log and history, making it impossible to lose or destroy and legally binding.

 - Generous free plan: Unlike many other digital signature options, Signaturely gives you a free account with up to 3 signatures per month.